(This page revised October 24, 2022)

 De Witt’s design first appeared in the De Witt–La France Delaco pen, migrating via the sale of jobbed parts to become part of the Laughlin Manufacturing Company’s Red Gem.
 Its biggest role, however, was in pens sold by Carter’s Ink Company — which got its start in the pen business upon the demise of Laughlin, in 1926, by buying parts that De Witt–La France had sold to Laughlin.
 (Carter’s excellent spring-loaded clip also originated with the Delaco, but that’s a story for another time.)

 One more lever deserves attention before we move on.
 In 1925, John J. Lynagh patented a lever-filler that looks almost exactly like Sheaffer’s third version, but with two interesting adaptations (U.S. Patent No 1,531,800).
 First, Lynagh, added two small tabs on the sides of the lever right at the pivot to prevent the lever from flopping over past 90° when it is opened.
 The second modification, however, is the one that concerns us here.
-Lynagh mounted his entire system, lever, pressure bar, and all, backwards in the barrel, so that the lever opened toward the distal end of the barrel instead of toward the nib.
+Lynagh mounted his entire system, lever, pressure bar, and all, backwards in the barrel, so that the lever opened toward the back end of the barrel instead of toward the nib.
+Mounting the lever backwards was a cost-free and completely effective solution to the problem of catching the lever on a pocket when pocketing the pen.
+Interestingly, this lever configuration was illustrated, but not claimed, in John Barnes’ 1903 U.S. Patent No 738,876, which was not concerned with the design of the lever.

 Let us now look at a couple of fillers that look like levers but aren’t generally thought of as levers.